1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/certification.md

 - presenting verification status; and
 - presenting applicable achievement, alignment, criteria, evidence, result, assessment, endorsement, and accreditation information.

-[PLACEHOLDER: Remove this section if display requirements are incorporated into Receiver certification.]
+[PLACEHOLDER: Remove this section if display requirements are incorporated into Verifier certification.]

 ## 6. Implementation Guidance and Certification